Tyrowo/tyro_work/README.md

-done - made the close button for fullscreen vers of resizeable image a little more responsive to image size done - make profile picture resizeable image (darlin was tapping on it), converted the alert dialog function from the resizeable image to a universal version not hidden in the private _classState class done - write in leetcode think piece about how I was trying to convert dailies mindset from videogames to something productive
+done - made the close button for fullscreen vers of resizeable image a little more responsive to image size done - make profile picture resizeable image (darlin was tapping on it), converted the alert dialog function from the resizeable image to a universal version not hidden in the private _classState class done - write in leetcode think piece about how I was trying to convert dailies mindset from videogames to something productive done - write a plain html page for the tEDH rules to link publicly on reddit and stuff done - go through revisions of project descriptions and articles, making cuts to length where possible. done - People (mom and jill) have repeated criticism that paragraphs of articles are breaking at odd points.
+Not sure if it would work putting them in wraps, but either need to do that or expand the text blocks into paragraphs instead of sentences. nah - add shadow around profile pic and headline?

 investigate this concept of deploying to webassembly instead of javascript. (build web --wasm) Since this is a simple page maybe web assembly would be able to improve performance?
 If it has a shorter boot up time then hell yeah. https://docs.flutter.dev/platform-integration/web/wasm https://github.com/flutter/flutter/wiki/Flutter-build-release-channels
 // search master // Compiling to WebAssembly (wasm) is only available on the master channel.

-need to make a third banner size for projects on mobile

-nah - add shadow around profile pic and headline? nah - need to make a third banner size for projects on mobile
+don't feel like this is necessary right now - need to make a third banner size for projects on mobile

-write a plain html page for the tEDH rules to link publicly on reddit and stuff

-go through revisions of project descriptions and articles, making cuts to length where possible.

-People (mom and jill) have repeated criticism that paragraphs of articles are breaking at odd points.
-Not sure if it would work putting them in wraps, but either need to do that or expand the text blocks into paragraphs instead of sentences.